 As you probably already know, the water is very red in the senior living space.
-Providers are constantly trying to outperform their rivals to grab more market share, all while using similar strategies.
+Senior living sales reps are constantly trying to outperform their rivals to grab more market share, all while using similar strategies.
 As new product enters the market, existing operators are competing for a share of a contracting market, and, as a result, occupancy rates are stalling.
 This situation pressures operators to “go beyond competing and create blue oceans.”

-The pressure to get quicker move-ins to satisfy the “we need occupancy today” mantra has resulted in a feeding frenzy for urgent/crisis driven prospects.
-These prospects represent only 10% of the total market and we win them because they are private pay and we are “better than a nursing home.”
+The pressure to get quicker move-ins to satisfy the “we need occupancy today” mantra has resulted in a feeding frenzy for urgent/crisis-driven prospects.
+These prospects represent only 10% of the total market.
+We win them because they are private pay and because we are “better than a nursing home.”

 These residents bring with them high acuity, declining length of stays, greater risk and liability, increasing worker’s comp claims, and dependency on third party lead generation.
 The impact of this reality is higher resident acquisition costs and declining revenue.
 Many providers report that by the time they pay room turn expenses, sales commissions, incentives, and the move-in transaction fee, they do not show a profit until month six.

 Consumers researching senior housing options are faced with the same messaging and value statements from every community: “We have the best people.”
 “We offer the best care.”
 “We offer great food, activities, transportation, housekeeping, laundry, maintenance.”
 Blah, blah, blah.